Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 2: Bell correlations in space-time

 is present.
 This could be, for example, from storing the qubits in an imperfect quantum memory.

-Working in Larry's frame, we may calculate the outcome of the Bell violation test in the following way.
+Working in Lara's frame, we may calculate the outcome of the Bell violation test in the following way.
 The state starts in (\ref{possible_states_a}) immediately after the Bell measurement.
-The depolarizing channel acts for a time $ t_M- \Delta t/2 $ until the first measurement on qubit $ A $.
-After the measurement of qubit $ A$, the the depolarizing channel again acts on the state for a time $ \Delta t $ until the second measurement on qubit $ B $.
-The measurements and Bell test are performed as before, and the average CHSH inequality can be evaluated (see Supplementary Material) to give
+The depolarizing channel acts for a time $ t_M- \Delta t/2 $ until qubit $ A $ is measured.
+After the measurement of qubit $ A$, the the depolarizing channel again acts on the state for a time $ \Delta t $ until qubit $ B $ is measured.
+The measurements and Bell test are performed as before, and the average CHSH inequality can be evaluated (see Appendix) to give

 where we have written the final result in terms of Rob's variables according to the transformation